NXP/mcu-smhmi/framework/docs/device_managers/output_manager.md

----
-sidebar_position: 3
----

-# Output Manager
+# Output manager

-Output manager manages the output HAL devices which can be registered into the system.
+The Output manager manages the output HAL devices that can be registered into the system.

 ## APIs